Last updated on July 2, 2026

 Quick Glance

-• Must be a South African citizen or permanent resident
+- You are a South African citizen or permanent resident.

-• Must study at a public university or TVET college
+- You study at a public university or TVET college.

 Who Qualifies for NSFAS?